Special offer

 Performance tracking

-Organizations use the CAGR formula to track performance through various business aspects or compare themselves to other companies.
+You may track performance or compare your company to other companies through various business aspects.
 For example, a large department store’s market share CAGR was 2.41%, but its customer satisfaction CAGR was -0.49% over the same period.
-When comparing CAGRs of measure within an organization, you can detect strengths and weaknesses.

 Detect strengths and weaknesses